One of the striking things you surely noticed

 If you need to go to confession, but have been procrastinating,

-there are plenty of opportunities the next two weeks.
+there are plenty of opportunities over the next two weeks.

 During Holy Week there will be many extra hours for confession.